Perfectionist

 default: 'mixed'

-• mixed — Do not group named imports by their kind; export statements are sorted together regardless of their type.
+• mixed — Do not group named imports by their kind; named imports statements are sorted together regardless of their type.

 • values-first — Group all value imports before type imports.